-Managing people and finding ways to make them more productive are crucial parts of running a business.
+Managing people and finding ways to make them more productive are crucial parts of running a business aside from giving importance to branding and visual identity.
 According to a Gallup study, employees work 20% better when motivated.
 Because of that, employers need to determine the best strategy to raise workers’ morale.
 Business owners and managers can utilize motivation theory in business.
 These theories are widely used to increase individuals’ and teams’ performance in many organizations.

 That being said, let’s take a look at five examples of popular motivation theories and how to implement them in your business management.